frkosurf/voot-specification/VOOT.md

 2. Retrieving information, i.e.: attributes of a user, requires the scope `http://openvoot.org/people`;
-3. Retrieving the list of people that are member of a group the user is also a member of, requires the scope `http://openvoot.org/members`.
+3. Retrieving the list of people that are member of a group the user is also a member of, also requires the scope `http://openvoot.org/people`.

 For backwards compatibility the scope `read` will give access to all the above, assuming there are no other server side restrictions.